frankshearar/Home/[Spec]-NuGet-Visual-Studio-Client-handling-of-floating-versions.md

 _UI for detail control_

 The proposed solution involves updating the client to get the actual resolved version for each package from the assets file instead of calculating the minimum version, therefore the version number shown will always portrait the actual version installed.
-This solution leaves some questions open about how to handle updates in packages with a floating version.

-As [@joelverhagen](https://github.com/joelverhagen) mentioned in [#5714](https://github.com/NuGet/Home/issues/5714) there are different scenarios for updating a package and each of them has a different urgency.
-NuGet Client should provide different signals to show the different types of updates.
-To clarify what each signal means a tooltip message can be provided.

 For the four scenarios mentioned above the version on the right in the list item, the version on the "Installed" section of the detail view and the bold version of the "Version" dropdown in the detail view should show the actual version resolved, not a minimum calculated by the client.
 Also, each scenario needs a different experience when an update is available.